Galvesmash/fortune-teller-game/README.md

-# fortune-teller-game
+# vue-fortune-teller-game

+## This is a WIP project!

 ## About
-Fortune Teller Game project, made with Vue 3 and magic.
+Fortune Teller Game, made with Vue 3 and magic.
-Standalone project to be included inside Fortune Machine.
+Standalone project to be included inside my other project (Fortune Machine) or other stuff.
-Created bt Gabriel Galves Taliatti and Camila de Oliveira Mônaco.
+Created by Gabriel Galves Taliatti and Camila de Oliveira Mônaco.

 ### APIs:
 - Fortunecookie by wh-iterabb-it.